Trying this IndieWeb thing

 This is where the web of tomorrow should be aiming at.
 A Web, after all, is a Web only when there are links to be clicked, edges to be explored and spiders (or humans) navigating it.

-In the next few weeks I'll try to speak more about the IndieWeb and my own implementation of its principles.
+In the next few weeks I'll try to write more about the IndieWeb and my own implementation of its principles.
 This website runs on a scratch new Ruby on Rails 5.1.1 project, that I am working on right now.

 This is my place on the Web.
 Be welcome and feel at home.